tomhenrich/plex/kometa/README.md

 Configuration files for use with [Kometa](https://kometa.wiki/) (formerly Plex Meta Manager) to organize and customize Plex collections and other metadata.

-## To Run Kometa
+## To run Kometa
 1. Once logged into the Windows PC running Plex & Kometa, open Powershell (Windows menu > Powershell)
 2. Enter the following command then press Enter to run it:

    `cd ~\Kometa; .\kometa-venv\Scripts\activate;`

-## Examples of Commands
+## Examples of commands
 Once you've started Kometa, you can run it with various commands to process Plex updates.

 ### Run the entire configuration
 This command will run Kometa without any specific instructions — load the entire config and process everything.
-(This is scheduled to happen every day automatically but can be done manually if desired.)

 `python kometa.py -r`